 Proxima, an intuitive and flawless video mapping media servers.
 Our range of Proxima mapping media servers has been designed for reliable and rapid installation.
 Proxima is the result of the merger of Digital Essence, specialist in mapping software with its HeavyM suite, and Waves System, specialist in professional audiovisual installation equipment.

-▲ Safety
+A Safety

-Refer to chapter \square Safety instructions [p.6] of the user guide.
+Refer to chapter \Box Safety instructions ^[p.6] of the user guide.

 1. Safety instructions